 About Crown Candy Lofts

-History
+Building History

 The Crown Candy Corporation was established in 1917 when D. F. Leake, started cooking fudge and peanut bars on fourth floor of a building on 84 Pryor Street in downtown Atlanta.
-In 1936, the company moved to the current Crown Candy building near Oakland Cemetery where they did business until 1971.
-The company, still in business, is now based in Macon, GA.

-The Crown Candy building was converted into 21 unique residential lofts in 1999.
+The Crown Candy building was converted into 22 unique residential lofts in 1999.

-The property includes a landscaped courtyard, gated indoor and outdoor parking and a community rooftop deck overlooking the Atlanta skyline.
+The property includes a landscaped courtyard, gated indoor and outdoor parking, and a community rooftop deck overlooking the Atlanta skyline.

-Parks and green space occupy much of the area adjacent to the building - notably, historic Oakland Cemetery and the adjoining linear parks that stretch to the state capitol.
-MARTA and the Atlanta Beltline are a short walk away as are an assortment of great restaurants, pubs and entertainment in the Grant Park, Old Fourth Ward and Cabbagetown neighborhoods.
+MARTA, Krog Street Market, and the Atlanta Beltline are a short walk away, as are an assortment of great restaurants, pubs, and entertainment in the Grant Park, Old Fourth Ward, and Cabbagetown neighborhoods.

 Crown Candy Lofts courtyard